sift-stack/sift-grafana-datasource/README.md

 Both caches may be cleared for a panel by clicking the "Clear cache" button next to the Query Mode selector.

+#### Annotations

+Annotations are supported and enable querying Sift Annotations or using regular Sift data queries to visualize data, such as enum state changes, as annotations.

 ## Learn More

 - [Sift](https://www.siftstack.com/)